How to use Excel Table within a data validation list (4 easy ways)

 Normal cell references over a Table

-If we use standard cell references, the data validation list will be static.
+Normally, if we use standard cell references, the data validation list is static.
 Each time a new item is added to the list either the data validation source will need to be updated, or the new items will need to be added within the existing list range.
-However, if we create the data validation list using normal cell references over a Table column, it will expand.

 Look at the screenshot below.
-The cells $A$2:$A$7 are the same cells as the reference myList[Animals] would be for a Table.
+The cells $A$2:$A$7 are exactly the same cells as the reference myList[Animals] would be for a Table.

 Standard Cell references for Data Validation

 It looks like it would behave like a standard static list.
-But somehow Excel knows, and the data validation list expands when values are added to the Table.
-Try it for yourself.
+But somehow Excel knows.

 Problems with this approach